No Class Action

 Limited Instruments of Collective Redress

-There have only been very limited possibilities of collective redress.
+There are only very limited opportunities for collective redress.

 Finally, a court before which several similar actions against the same defendant are pending has the possibility to join these proceedings if joining them promotes procedural efficiency (Section 187 of the Code on Civil Procedure).